The rich don’t work for money. They make their money work for them. – Robert Kiyosaki

 This is the power of leverage.
 You partner with the lender to create your money machine, and you get all the upside.
 Not a bad deal.
 Just try and get a bank to loan you 75% to buy stocks.
 Seems ridiculous, right?

-Keep in mind, that as you’re getting those monthly rental checks, you’re able to use those to pay your mortgage, and thereby increase your equity.
+Keep in mind, that as you’re getting those monthly rental checks, you’re able to use those to pay your mortgage, and thereby increase the equity in your residential property.
 That means that you don’t have to pay your mortgage from your own income.
-The rental property generates income to pay for itself.
+The rental property generates income to pay for itself – which is why investors love passive income real estate!

 That’s like if you bought a TV that generated money to pay for its own cable.
 (Let me know when you get that one to work, will you?)